mason-chase/devops-test/README.md

 - For Windows you can use MicroSIP from https://www.microsip.org/
 - For linux/mac you can use [Jitsi](https://jitsi.org/downloads/)

+7. We expect to see a single bash script or ansible to bootstrap the build/deployment process for locally execution of the assignment in minimkube or kind environment.

 if it works, dialing 77 should announce your credit. provided you have modified extensions.conf to below:

 ```